|In Case of Emergency|

 In case of emergency please contact one of the following:

-The canal is jointly owned by both the Providence and Millville Blacksmith Fork irrigation companies.
-Millville has access to the river diversion and can divert water at several points south of Providence.
-The president of the Millville company is:
+The canal is jointly owned by both the Providence and Millville Irrigation companies.
+The Millville company has access to the river diversion and can divert water at several points south of Providence.
+The major tailwater drain is located on the lower canal, just East of the Ridgeline High School football field.

 What to do in an emergency